dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 those series-dependent obligations explicitly so an economy backfill cannot close on an institution name alone.

+The Federal Reserve G.17 industrial-production entry is the first route raised to `empirically-verified`: its official release index and all 319 enumerated plain-text publications through August 2026 have content-addressed manifest evidence and parser replay.
+That status is deliberately limited to the total industrial-production headline; it does not qualify capacity utilization, component series, current revised databases, or another source entry.

 The registry's complete authority matrix feeds the [canonical indicator catalog](economic-indicator-catalog.md).
 The catalog adds exact concept, methodology-era, recurrence-rule, and expected-occurrence